jreisinger/checkip/README.md

 ```
 ## Installation

-Download the latest [release](https://github.com/jreisinger/checkip/releases) for your operating system and architecture.

 Download the latest [release](https://github.com/jreisinger/runp/releases) to your `bin` folder (or some other folder on your `PATH`) and make it executable:

 ```